Surfing in Portugal: The Complete Guide to the Top 27 Surfing Spots

 9. Praia da Consolação

-And its north side, with a completely different landscape.
-A wide and extensive sandy beach extending for several miles.
+And its north side has a completely different landscape.
+A wide and extensive sandy beach extends for several miles.

-With a normally rough sea and tubular waves, this is a beach more suitable for intermediate surfers.
+With a normally rough sea and tubular waves, this beach is more suitable for intermediate surfers.

 The best conditions happen at low tide, which means you need to be extra cautious of the rocks when entering and exiting the water.

-If you want to surf but don’t have much experience, there’s a beach break with many peaks at both high and low tide.
+If you want to surf but lack experience, there’s a beach break with many peaks at both high and low tide.

 10. Porto Batel